rayyan35p/tp/docs/UserGuide.md

 ### Assign employee(s) to a project: `assignP`

-Assigns employee(s) to a project in TaskHub
+Assigns employee(s) to a project in TaskHub.

 Format: `assignP pr/PROJECT_INDEX em/EMPLOYEE_INDEX [MORE_EMPLOYEE_INDEXES] ...`
 * The employee(s) specified by the `EMPLOYEE_INDEX(ES)` will be assigned to the project specified by the `PROJECT_INDEX`.